It’s time I told you about our Mullion oilskins.

 The ‘breathability’ of the garment is further improved by underarm zips.
 We’ve never known them to leak, and they certainly do let out the steam.
 All you have to do is remember to undo the zip before winching in the genoa!

-The combined weight of the durable outer fabric and the foam also makes the X5000 heavier than most similar jackets – and this is the thing which Roxanne likes least; she reckons that the coat makes her feel like a well-shelled tortoise.
+The combined weight of the durable outer fabric and the foam also makes the X5000 heavier than most similar jackets – and this is the thing which our smallest crew member likes least; she reckons that the coat makes her feel like a well-shelled tortoise.
 The rest of us consider the added weight to be just the price one has to pay for extra warmth and durability – but there are certain other things about this garment which we consider to be less than perfect.

 The worst thing is the zip, which has ‘made in China’ written all over it.
 I frequently have to ask someone else to come to my assistance in starting the thing.
 Hopefully, Mullion will see fit to rectify this fault in future editions of the X5000.
 The Aquafloat one-piece doesn’t have this problem, as the zipper is never required to separate from the opposite side of the closure.